 7. The BBFC Classification guidelines are to an important extent about harm.

-content regulator.
+any content regulator.
 That included extensive focus groups, a major public survey, and targeted questionnaire based research; plus consultation with local authorities, the industry, broadcasters and other affected sectors.
-All the evidence and views were
+All the evidence and

 15. But let me first look at the evidence of media effects research.

-DVD and violent videogames regulator I may be the most interventionist censor here.
+UK film, DVD and violent videogames regulator I may be the most interventionist censor here.
 Last year the BBFC cut works than for many years.
 We cut 20 cinema films, and 324 videos or DVD’s (out of nearly 9000 submissions).
-And all that leaves aside the BBFC’s
+And all that leaves

-even brief exposure to violent TV or movie scenes causes significant increases in aggression, that repeated exposure of children to media violence increases their aggressiveness as young adults, and that media violence is a significant risk factor in
+known that even brief exposure to violent TV or movie scenes causes significant increases in aggression, that repeated exposure of children to media violence increases their aggressiveness as young adults, and that media violence is a significant

 19. Well offcourse this is exactly what I need.